ShortestPathLab/opss25-tutorial/slides.md

 ls
 ```

 We recommend opening the Start Kit in your favourite IDE.
+The codebase you'll be working on are in the `a1-a4` branches.
+We'll tell you when to switch branches.

 ---